ministryofjustice/security-guidance/docs/secure-disposal-of-it-physical-and-on-premise.md

 If you are based in a London HQ site the Accommodation Team coordinates bulk secure disposal; please contact them in the first instance.

-**Note:** All destruction certificates and destroyed assets **shall** be supplied to the MoJ hardware team to update CMDB.
+**Note:** All destruction certificates and destroyed assets be supplied to the hardware team to update CMDB.
 This can be done using the technical portal to “Bulk upload CIs - update”, or alternatively by emailing the details to: [MoJITAssetManagementTeam@justice.gov.uk](mailto:MoJITAssetManagementTeam@justice.gov.uk).

 ## Transporting data between sites securely

-If you have any concerns about moving items between sites securely, contact IT Service Desk \(0800 917 5148\).
+If you have any concerns about moving items between sites securely, contact .

 Guidance on the transportation of secure data is located in the CPNI guidance: “[10.
 Transport of sensitive items](https://www.cpni.gov.uk/system/files/documents/c5/e1/2017_01_20_CPNI_Secure_Destruction_Standard.pdf)”.

 The previous guidance is also referenced in the CAS Sanitisation Service Requirement, under section “[MIT001 – Keep items secure during transportation](https://www.ncsc.gov.uk/files/CAS-Sanitisation_Service_Requirement_2-1.pdf)” on page 9.

-## Contact details

-For any further questions or advice, contact IT Service Desk \(0800 917 5148\).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).